-You should note that the implementations for class BufferPool above are not generic.
+You should note that the implementations for class BufferPool above does not use generics.
 Instead, the space parameter and the buffer pointer are declared to be byte[].
-When a class is generic, that means that the record type is arbitrary, but that the class knows what the record type is.
-In contrast, using a byte[] pointer for the space means that not only is the record type arbitrary, but also the buffer pool does not even know what the user's record type is.
+When a class uses a generic, that means that the record type is arbitrary, but that the class knows what the record type is.
+In contrast, using byte[] for the space means that not only is the record type arbitrary, but also the buffer pool does not even know what the user's record type is.
 In fact, a given buffer pool might have many users who store many types of records.